 We are planning to constitute The Imagination Museum separately from Made By Katie Green, putting in place an operational structure which allows the network to be run cooperatively by experts from across dance and heritage.
 There will be many opportunities to get involved.
 For example:

 - We have put in place an Executive Committee with members drawn from across museums, museum development and other heritage networks, dance organisations and universities to help us develop The Imagination Museum operational structure, and to work out our shared vision and aims.

-- We will be supported by Arts&Heritage as an expert affiliated organisation who will offer mentoring, advice as part of the Executive Committee, and guidance putting in place our first round of dance/heritage co-commissions, which we expect to announce in 2024 (subject to funding).
+- We will be supported by expert affiliated organisation who will offer mentoring, advice as part of the Executive Committee, and guidance putting in place our first round of dance/heritage co-commissions, which we expect to announce in October 2024 (subject to funding).

 - We will be commissioning people to write a series of dance/heritage resources as part of our initial set-up year in 2023, exploring themes such as decolonisation of practice, engagement in museums/heritage, access, sustainability and the digital opportunities for dance in museums.